darkwand-123/data-ingestion-api/README.md

 Access your public API URL shown in the output (e.g., https://xxxx.ngrok-free.app/docs)

-Test Run Screenshot
-Below is a screenshot showing a successful test run on Google Colab, with the API live and accessible via ngrok.

-Replace screenshot.png with your actual uploaded screenshot in the repo.

 Notes
 This API supports concurrent ingestion tracking.

 The rate limiter is set to 5 seconds between batch executions.

 Useful for demonstrating concurrency, REST design, and lightweight background task handling.

-vbnet
-Copy
-Edit

-Let me know if you'd like the screenshot captured from your current Colab session and saved for upload to GitHub.

-Tools

-ChatGPT can make mistakes.
-Check important info.